rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 We're cooking!

-## Part 2: Cooking up some primitives
+## Part 2: Breaking out of bounds

-Now that we've found a way to put some objects in an array and mess with them, we must figure out a way to turn that into the `addrof` and `fakeobj` primitives.
+Now that we've found a way to put some objects in an array and mess with their pointer, we must figure out a way to turn them into primitives we can actually use.
 There are a few different ways to accomplish this from here.
 I'll go with the path I took originally, but see if you can figure out any other ways to get there - I'll share a couple (arguably better ones) at the end of the post.

 But first, we should look at how v8 stores stuff in the memory so that we can figure out what our memory corruption looks like and what we can do with it.
 How could we do that?